Angel170605/Angel170605/README.md

 Along the way, I gained beginner-level experience with Python's Django framework, which I find to be an incredible and powerful tool for creating interesting web applications in a relatively easy way.

-### Currently learning 💼💰​🧠​

-I'm currently completing my FCT (Working Centers Formation) at Elantia, a digital marketing enterprise, where I'm learning about exciting SEO and WPO tools.
+Also I completed my FCT (Working Centers Formation) at Elantia, a digital marketing enterprise, where I learned a lot about SEO and WPO tools.

 While these aren't directly programming languages, they're invaluable for creating faster and more efficient web applications, as well as enhancing user experiences.

+### Next goal 🎯

+After finishing DAW, my next step is complement my grade studying DAM (Multiplatform-Applications Development).
+This way, I'll expand my abilities to improve my opportunities in the job market

 ### What I would like to learn ☕